arnsteio/OpenSCAD-workshop-2018-02/03-basicOpenSCAD.md

 # Basic OpenSCAD operations
 ##
 ~~~
-/*
-You can easily
-use multi-line comments.
-Or one-line comments like we do below:
-*/

 TestNumber = 5; // This sets the variable "TestNumber" to zero
 ~~~

 ## Shapes

-Open OpenScad, and try this:
+Open OpenSCAD, and try this:
 ~~~
 // Test cube
 cube([50, 10, 5], center=true);